secnot/orderedmap/README.md

 ```

-Lastly an OrderedMap can also be handled as queue or a stack with:
+Lastly an OrderedMap can also be handled as a queue or a stack with:

 **GetLast** | **GetFirst**